Shihab-Sabbir/PC-BUILDER/README.md

 ## Setup Instructions
 1. Clone the repository from GitHub.
 2. Install the required dependencies using `npm install`.
-3. Create a `.env.local` file and add the necessary environment variables (e.g., API keys for Google/Github login).
+3. Create a `.env` file and add the necessary environment variables (e.g., API keys for Google/Github login).
 4. Run the development server using `npm run dev`.

 ## Usage